varunnalam/varunnalam.github.io/_portfolio/cPlat.md

 <br>
 <br>
 <br>
 Developed a multiaxial platform capable of simulating various haptic environments that humans encounter during their daily lives.
 The platform can further perturb the ankle during functional tasks to estimate human ankle impedance.
+The platform uses a force plate on the top of it which is used for feedback for an impedance controller.
+The system is implemented using a simulink real time operating system to perform various experiments which would provide insights into human ankle behavior and diagnose altered ankle mechanics in stroke and Multiple Sclerosis survivors.
+The project entailed design and developement of the robotic platform followed by the development of the embedded system and control system using Simulink Real Time Controller.
 <br>
 <br>
 <div style="text-align:center;">